How to Set Up Donations on Twitch

 Make It Easier for Your Viewers to Donate

-Once your goal is set up and you’ve managed to add it to your stream overlay, your viewers can start donating to you by visiting your Streamlabs URL.
+Once your goal is set up and you’ve managed to add it to your stream overlay, your viewers can start donating to you on Twitch by visiting your Streamlabs URL.

 Your Streamlabs URL will be: https://streamlabs.com/yourusername